unlikelyso/unlikelyso/src/blog/the-failed-million-dollar-mvp.md

 responsibility.
 <br/><br/>

-Team members who are not used to having so much autonomy, even if it is something that they desire, may
+In the team-led model, team members who are not used to having so much autonomy, even if it is something that they desire, may
 <a href="http://fora.com/blog/failing-to-success/">become frustrated</a>.
 Prior early-stage product development experience or expert guidance helps the team manage uncertainty and avoid becoming stalled.
-This model encourages high performance, allowing those who are product-oriented, and want to experience the impact of their efforts first-hand, to do their best work.
+Those who are product-oriented and want to experience the impact of their efforts first-hand do their best work under this model.
 <br/><br/>

-<b>Where that leaves us</b>
+<b>When does that team-led model work?</b>
 <br/><br/>
-Scenarios where this team-led approach to product development shines:
+There are a few scenarios where this team-led approach to product development shines:
 <br/><br/>
 <ol>
   <li>
     An early-stage startup team consisting of founders and a few team members.
     <p>
       Many people are attracted to joining startups because of the potential for impact and the opportunity to learn things that would not be available to them in a big company.
-Inviting them to fully participate in the process as thought partners make the best use of their drive and energy with the founders still hands-on.
+Inviting them to fully participate in the process as thought partners makes the best use of their drive and energy, while the founders are still hands-on.
 If initial efforts aren't fruitful, the team will learn and will have learned to fail together, making them more effective in subsequent efforts.
 When the team is successful, the company will have multiple trusted team members capable of driving product development as the company scales.
     </p>
   </li>
   <li>
     A team in a growth-stage startup when the founders can no longer make day-to-day product decisions.
     <p>
       This inflection point is a good time for the founders to select talented team members who can lead and train them to make decisions that jive with the original vision.
-Although the founders are unable to be as actively involved as they had been in the early stages of the startup, they can still provide significant guidance in steering the team toward a desired goal — the team needs to experience the ups and downs of new product development and have the leeway to make and learn from their mistakes.
-This way, the founders can gain confidence that the team knows how to make quick decisions and keep mistakes cheap.
+Although the founders cannot be as actively involved as they had been in the early stages of the startup, they can still provide significant guidance in steering the team toward a desired goal.
+The team needs to experience the ups and downs of new product development and have the leeway to make and learn from their mistakes.
+This way, the founders can gain confidence that the team can make quick decisions and keep mistakes cheap.
     </p>
   </li>
   <li> An in-house team in a large company can be tasked to experiment and create potential new product lines.
     <p>
-        There are likely team members in the organization who yearn for the experience of creating new products but who may need more training.
-These team members are well-trained in their craft and just need coaching through the process.
+      There are likely team members in the organization who yearn for the experience of creating new products but who may need more guided opportunities to learn.
+These team members are well-trained in their craft and just need coaching through the experimentation process.
 Given that the company has a stable, growing core product, such an investment would be worthwhile to mitigate the risk of stagnation.
     </p>
   </li>
 </ol>

-New product development can mean creating entirely new products or new features that add to an existing product.
+New product development can mean creating entirely new products or adding new features to an existing product.
 Instead of getting caught up in lengthy and complex MVP phases, companies (regardless of size and stage) can prioritize short, iterative cycles with clear goals and hypotheses.
-Instead of doggedly building out a full-fledged MVP that may not yield desired results, the team will have three more cycles (assuming the average of a year-long cycle) to attempt to do so versus one and a much longer runway.
+Instead of doggedly building out a full-fledged MVP that may not yield desired results, the team will have three more cycles (assuming the average of a year-long cycle) to attempt to do so versus one cycle and a much longer runway.
 <br/><br/>

 There is no silver bullet to success in product development.
-Failures are disappointing, but we can alleviate their impact with the lessons learned.
+Failures are disappointing, but we can alleviate their impact by learning concrete lessons about users and the market.
 When there is room to fail, there is more room for risk-taking and creativity and better chances for innovation.
-Having a process for new product development can sound scary because of the connotation of bureaucracy and slowness, but the de facto exec-led process exists regardless.
+Startups shy away from having a process for new product development because of the connotation of bureaucracy and slowness, but the de facto exec-led process exists regardless.
 A lightweight process acknowledges and alleviates the anxiety of uncertainty and ambiguity.
 By changing the experience, leadership can approach new product development in a structured, user-centered manner that fully utilizes the potential and skills of the entire team, thus inspiring and energizing them in growing the business and their own professional and personal growth.